'Stranger Things' Musical Finally Brings Justice for Barb

 Hawkins, Indiana, may be home to murderous monsters, but it's way less threatening when you toss in campy musical numbers and silly wigs.

 You get plenty of both in Stranger Sings: The Parody Musical, which bills itself as a "hilarious 'upside down' take" on the hit Netflix horror drama about young friends facing supernatural forces in a fictional '80s town.
 It's playing off-Broadway in New York now, and runs through Jan.
 1 in London.
-The show comes to Melbourne, Australia, in November, with more Australian cities on the docket.
+The show comes to Melbourne, Australia, on Nov.
+4, with more Australian cities on the docket.

 With its colorful cast of ragtag characters, big '80s hair and bulky portable phones that could double as doorstops, the series practically begged for musical satire, says Jonathan Hogue, writer and producer of Stranger Sings.